Barleyy/dircount/README.md

 ![](/example.png)

 In this project, we are going to create interpreter for this language.
 For this task we will use in python.

+Scope of project:
+- Declare int, float, char, string, bool types
+- Declare function type with returning type and static-typed arguments
+- Assignment operations in static-typed version
+- Perform complex operations based on AST structure of code i.e. declare int x = 2 + (y * (8 - foo(b, 3)))
+- Execute functions with arguments (also recursive call available as to perform deep copy of declared function template is used)
+- Perform logic operations (if, for (3 types of for) and while)
+- Provide adequate feedback during translation in order to inform about place and type of error
+- Debug process of translation to see performed steps
+- Evaluate variable value based on top called function on function-call stack and assigned variable heap by name or path referring to it

+All initial concepts and requirements are met.

+Team:
+- Maciej Nędza
+- Wojciech Sałapatek
+- Marcin Grzyb
+- Paweł Gałka